In this article

 With that said other key responsibilities may include:

-• Collaborating with developers to streamline code deployments and ensure smooth operations.
+- Collaborating with developers to streamline code deployments and ensures smooth operations.

 What is Kubernetes, and why is it used?